spacetelescope/jwst/docs/jwst/master_background/arguments.rst

 Step Arguments
 ==============
-The master spectroscopic background subtraction step has two optional arguments.
+The master background subtraction step uses the following optional arguments.

 ``--user_background``
   The file name of a user-supplied 1-D master background spectrum.
 Must be in the form